Observance of Christmas by country: Indonesia

 Christmas in Indonesia (locally known as Natal, from the Portuguese word for 'Christmas'), is one of many public holidays in Indonesia, which approximately 16.5 million Protestants and 6.9 million Roman Catholics celebrate with various traditions throughout the country.
 In provinces with a majority or significant Christian population (Protestant and Catholic) such as North Sumatra, Jakarta, West Kalimantan, Central Kalimantan, North Kalimantan, North Sulawesi, West Sulawesi, Central Sulawesi, East Nusa Tenggara, Maluku, the whole Papua Island, and cities like Surabaya, Tangerang, Batam, Bandung, Rantepao, etc., the Christmas season is filled with ceremonies, festivals, and local foods.
 In big cities, many shopping centres, offices, some roads, and other commercial places feature decorations such as plastic Christmas trees and Sinterklas (derived from the Dutch word Sinterklaas) and his reindeer.
-Most local television channels broadcast Christmas musical concerts as well as annual national Christmas celebrations like concerts and Christmas shows which are held by the government.
-Like other countries, on Christmas Eve people go to church for misa and attend again the next morning.
+Most local television channels broadcast Christmas musical concerts as well as annual national Christmas celebrations, such as government-hosted concerts and Christmas shows.
+As in other countries, on Christmas Eve people go to church for misa and attend the next morning again.
 Exchanging gifts is a usual tradition for Christians in Indonesia.
 In addition to traditional foods, Christmas Day generally features cookies, like nastar (pineapple tart), kastengel (from Dutch kasteengel), or putri salju.